-Folders are virtual storage locations in which multiple user-created journeys are stored in a well-organized manner.
+Folders are virtual storage locations in which multiple user-created journeys are stored in an organised manner.

 A folder stores all your configured journeys in one place.
 In case you have journeys that are related and can be grouped together, you can create a folder with a unique group name and save the journeys in that folder.
 The configuration-related information of each journey gets automatically saved in its respective folder.